-You and members of your group will observe and record how people from the sphere you are investigating are portrayed on television, the movies, in print advertisements and real life.
-A detailed description of the assignment will be presented to you later in class.
+You and members of your group will observe and record how people from the sphere you are investigating are portrayed on television, the movies, in print advertisements vs. how they actually live their lives.
+Please see the Media Watch vs. Real Life Analysis Guidelines on Canvas, as well as the individual assignments on Canvas, for more details.